ThreeMammals/Ocelot/docs/features/authentication.rst

     "AllowedScopes": []
   }

-Afterward, Ocelot applies all steps that are specified for ``AuthenticationProviderKey`` as :ref:`authentication-single`.
+Afterward, Ocelot applies all steps that are specified for ``AuthenticationProviderKey`` as :ref:`authentication-scheme`.

 **Note** that the order of the keys in an array definition does matter!
 We use a "First One Wins" authentication strategy.